HOW DOES IGNEOUS ROCK FORM ?

 The atoms and molecules of melted minerals are what make up magma.

-Other examples of igneous rocks are, basalt, pumice, obsidian, tuff, diorite, gabbro and andesite.
+Other examples of igneous rocks are, basalt, pumice, obsidian, tuff, diorite, gabbro, andesite and anorthosites.

 A famous igneous rock landscape called Giant’s Causeway, can be found in Northern Ireland.
 It was formed when basalt lava cooled and shrank.